alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2016-07-30-verifying-file-contents-in-a-puppet-catalog.md

 One of the most useful applications of Rspec-puppet I have found is in the verification of generated ERB file content.
 However, it is not always obvious how to actually do this.

-I discovered the verify_contents method one day when pondering a question at Ask.puppet.com (ref).
-An undocumented feature of the Puppetlabs_spec_helper, it is used in a few Forge modules to allow testers to say, “the catalog should contain a file X, whose contents should contain lines A, B, ..”.
-For example, in the Haproxy module here.
+I discovered the verify_contents method one day when pondering a question at Ask.puppet.com.
+An undocumented feature of the Puppetlabs_spec_helper, it is used in a few Forge modules to allow testers to say, “the catalog should contain a file X, whose contents should contain lines A, B, C ...”.
+For example, in the Haproxy module [here](https://github.com/puppetlabs/puppetlabs-haproxy/blob/be6cde02d34ad61c32cc71123bfb9882b3b6a809/spec/classes/haproxy_spec.rb#L393).

 In this post I’m going to document how I’ve used the verify_contents method and improved upon it when testing ERB generated file content.